 Reaction & Thoughts:

-Nicely directed by John Flynn (Rolling Thunder and Lock Up), Best Seller mixes ’70s neo-noir and ’80s buddy formula quite well.
-I’m not going to pretend that it doesn’t have problems because it does, but I liked the good stuff well enough to ignore the things that I thought didn’t work.
+Nicely directed by John Flynn (Rolling Thunder), Best Seller mixes ’70s neo-noir and ’80s buddy formula quite well.
+I’m not going to pretend that the film doesn’t have problems because it does, but I liked the good stuff well enough to ignore the things that I thought didn’t work.
 It’s cynical, but not too pessimist.
-The violence is not exploitative — it’s used to illustrate the mechanism of institutionalized corruption.
+The violence is not exploitative either — it’s used to illustrate the mechanism of institutionalized corruption.

 Best Seller is also a strange tale of redemption — a twist of fate allows two men from opposite worlds to find some sort of inner peace.